Hedge relationship

 The accounting term Hedge relationship relates to the treatment of an insurance contract for risk mitigation on an underlying asset, and the set of tests for the valuation of this insurer/insuree contract.

 More specifically, "Hedge relationship" describes the criteria for including the fair value of derivatives on balance sheet as part of an effort to regulate and normalize the use of hedging in corporate accounting.

-These contracts are valuable to a company and standardized means of including their fair value on corporate balance sheets is of interest to lenders and investors.
+The context here is that these contracts are valuable to a company and standardized means of including their fair value on corporate balance sheets is of interest to lenders and investors.